The easiest analogy is to make it personal

 The problem with properties of electrons, or states of matter, as analogies for the trinity, is that by orthodox doctrine the persons of the Trinity are not attributes of God, but personalities, with the Son begotten of the Father, and the Spirit proceeding from the Father.

-The concepts of begotten, and proceeding, are themselves analogies of human speech.
+The concepts of begotten, and proceeding, are themselves analogies of human experience and speech.

 âLet your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone.â -Colossians 4:6